nachocaru/xaprb.com/content/blog/2005-09-26-sql-subqueries-and-derived-tables.md

 > <pre>&lt;derived table&gt; ::= &lt;table subquery&gt;</pre>

-This makes it clear that &#8220;derived table&#8221; is a much more general term than is commonly used by many, especially those familiar with Microsoft SQL Server.
+This makes it clear that "derived table" is a much more general term than is commonly used by many, especially those familiar with Microsoft SQL Server.
 Those folks typically mean a subquery in the FROM clause.
-The real meaning is &#8220;the result of a table subquery.&#8221;
+The real meaning is "the result of a table subquery."

 There are actually three types of subquery: scalar, row, and table.
 Here is the subquery definition: